The Time Machine (2002 film): Plot

-After learning from Vox how to find the Morlocks, Alexander enters their underground lair through an opening that resembles the face in his nightmare.
+After learning from Vox how to find the Morlocks, Alex enters their underground lair through an opening that resembles the face in his nightmare.
 He is captured and thrown into an area where Mara sits in a cage.
-Alexander meets an intelligent, humanoid Über-Morlock, who explains that Morlocks are the evolutionary descendants of the humans who went underground after the Moon broke apart, while the Eloi are evolved from those who remained on the surface.
-The Über-Morlocks are a caste of telepaths who rule the other Morlocks, and use the Eloi as breeding vessels for their Morlock offspring.
+Alex meets an intelligent, humanoid Über-Morlock, who explains that Morlocks descend from the humans who went underground after the Moon broke apart, while the Eloi evolved from those who remained on the surface.
+The Über-Morlocks are a group of telepaths who rule the other Morlocks, who use the Eloi as food and breeding vessels.

-The Über-Morlock explains that Alexander cannot alter Emma's fate; her death is what drove him to build the time machine in the first place, therefore saving her would be a virtual impossibility due to temporal paradox.
-The Über-Morlock shows Alexander and tells him to go home, having given him the answer he had been searching for.
-Alexander gets into the machine but pulls the Über-Morlock in with him, carrying them into the future as they fight.
-The Über-Morlock dies by rapidly aging when Alexander pushes him outside of the machine's temporal bubble.
-Alexander stops in 635,427,810, revealing a harsh, rust-colored sky over a wasteland of Morlock caves.
+The Über-Morlock explains that Alex cannot alter Emma's fate; since her death drove him to build the time machine in the first place, saving her would prevent its construction and cause a grandfather paradox.
+The Über-Morlock shows Alexander the time machine, returns his watch, and tells him to go home.
+Alex gets into the machine but pulls the Über-Morlock in, carrying them into the future as they fight.
+The Über-Morlock dies by rapidly aging when Alex pushes him outside of the machine's temporal bubble.
+Alex stops in 635,427,810, revealing a harsh, rust-colored sky over a wasteland of Morlock caves.

-Accepting that he cannot save Emma, Alexander travels back to rescue Mara.
-After freeing her, he starts the time machine and jams its gears, creating a violent distortion in time.
-Pursued by the Morlocks, Alexander and Mara escape to the surface as the time distortion explodes, killing the Morlocks and destroying their caves along with the time machine.
-Alexander begins a new life with Mara and the Eloi, while Vox 114 helps him educate them.
+Accepting that he cannot save Emma, Alex travels back to rescue Mara.
+After freeing her, he starts the machine and jams its gears with the watch, distorting time.
+Pursued by the Morlocks, Alex and Mara escape to the surface as the time distortion explodes, killing the Morlocks and destroying their caves and the time machine.
+Alex begins a new life with Mara and the Eloi, while Vox 114 helps him educate them.

-In 1903, Philby and Mrs. Watchit, Alexander's housekeeper, are in his laboratory discussing his absence.
-Philby tells Mrs. Watchit he is glad that Alexander has gone to a place where he can find peace, then tells her that he would like to hire her as a housekeeper, which she accepts until Alexander returns.
-Mrs. Watchit bids Alexander farewell and Philby leaves, looking toward the laboratory affectionately, then throws his bowler hat away in tribute to Alexander's objection to conformity.
+In 1903, Philby and Mrs. Watchit, Alex's housekeeper, discuss his absence in his laboratory.
+Philby tells Mrs. Watchit he is glad Alex has gone to a place where he can find peace and would like to hire her as a housekeeper.
+She accepts until Alex returns, but then privately bids Alex farewell.
+Philby leaves, looking toward the laboratory affectionately, then proudly throws his bowler hat away in tribute to Alex's objection to blind conformity.